Alejandro-Omegas/derek-JSpong/README.md

 # Derek-JSpong

 Code-along practice with Derek Banas's video [Game Design Tutorial](https://www.youtube.com/watch?v=rex2_9YBKAE).
-This is a simple pong game against the "AI" programmed with JavaScript.
+This is a simple pong game against the "AI" in JavaScript.

 Changes I made:
 - Reorganized code in functions and regions.